 Both Matlab and Python have interactive alternatives to conventional scripts.
 Live Scripts in Matlab are interactive documents that combine code, output, formatted text, and interactive controllers in a single environment called the Live Editor.
 (Live Scripts were available starting in MATLAB R2016b).
 See page 363.
 Python has Jupyter Notebooks which are used to create an interactive narrative around your code.
 Both make it easy to create sharable interactive documents with graphical user interface devices such as pull-down menus, check boxes, and sliders to adjust numerical values interactively.
 In Matlab, you can simply open a conventional (.m) script in the Live Editor and insert the interface devices directly into the script where the numbers in assignment statements would have gone.
 When you save it, it becomes an .mlx file.

+Live scripts make it easy to create custom tools for interactive exploration.
 An example of a portion of a Live Script is shown below.
 This example shows four types of interactive controllers.
 Line 1 shows a button that opens a file browser that allows you to navigate to a specific file, in this case a data file that you want to process.
 Lines 5 and 6 show checkboxes, which are used to enable or disable optional sections of code.
 Several lines show numeric sliders, which are used to control continuous variables.
 Line 17 shows a drop-down menu that allows multiple choices, shown pulled down in the screenshot below.